alzhineng/CDSNet/README.md

-# CDSNet
+# ProCoGuid
-## This is the official code of CDSNet!
+## This is the official code of ProCoGuid!

-[Divide and Conquer: A Multi-Task Network with Adaptive Candidate Strategy for Camouflaged Object Detection]
+[ProCoGuid: Progressive Collaborative Guidance Network for Camouflaged Object Detection]

 ---

 ## Introduction
-This repository contains the official implementation of **CDSNet**, a multi-task framework designed for camouflaged object detection.
+This repository contains the official implementation of **ProCoGuid**, a multi-task framework designed for camouflaged object detection.
 The codebase and pretrained models will be available soon.
 Please stay tuned!

 ---